What makes quantum clicks special?: Epistemologic Deceptions

-When reading the book of Nature, she obviously tries to tell us something very sublime yet simple; but what exactly is it?
-I have the feeling that often discussants approach this particular book not with {\em evenly-suspended attention}~\cite{Freud-1912,Freud-1912-e} but with strong -- even ideologic~\cite{clauser-talkvie} or evangelical~\cite{zeil-05_nature_ofQuantum} -- (pre)dispositions.
+When reading the book of Nature, she tries to tell us something very sublime yet simple; but what exactly is it?
+I have the feeling that often discussants approach this particular book not with evenly suspended attention~\cite{Freud-1912,Freud-1912-e} but with strong -- even ideologic~\cite{clauser-talkvie} or evangelical~\cite{zeil-05_nature_ofQuantum} -- (pre)dispositions.
 This might be one of the reasons why Specker called this area ``haunted''~\cite{Specker-priv-Oct2000}.
-With these {\em provisos} we shall enter the discussion.
+With these provisos we shall enter the discussion.

-Already in 1935 -- possibly based to the Born rule for computing quantum probabilities which differ from classical probabilities on a global scale involving complementary observables, and yet coincide within contexts -- Schr\"odinger pointed out (cf. also Pitowsky~\cite[footnote~2, p.~96]{Pit-94}) that~\cite[p.~327]{schrodinger-en-10.2307/986572} {\em ``at no moment does there exist an ensemble of classical states of the model that squares with the totality of quantum mechanical statements of this moment.''}\footnote{ German original~\cite[p.~811]{schrodinger}: {\em ``Es gibt in keinem Augenblick ein Kollektiv klassischer Modellzust\"ande, auf das die Gesamtheit der quantenmechanischen Aussagen dieses Augenblicks zutrifft.''}} This seems to be the gist of what can be learned from the quantum probabilities: they cannot be accommodated entirely within a classical framework.
+Already in 1935---possibly based to the Born rule for computing quantum probabilities which differ from classical probabilities on a global scale involving complementary observables, and yet coincide within contexts--- Schr\"odinger pointed out (cf. also Pitowsky~(footnote~2, p.~96 in \cite{Pit-94})) that~\cite{schrodinger-en-10.2307/986572} (p.
+327) {\em ``at no moment does there exist an ensemble of classical states of the model that squares with the totality of quantum mechanical statements of this moment''.
+This seems to be the gist of what can be learned from the quantum probabilities: they cannot be accommodated entirely within a classical framework.''}

 What can be positively said?
 There is operational access to a single context (block, maximal observable, orthonormal basis, Boolean subalgebra); and for all that operationally matters, all observables forming that context can be simultaneously value definite.
-(It could formally be argued that an entire star of contexts intertwined in a ``true'' proposition must be value definite, as depicted in Fig.~\ref{2017-b-c-notvsstar}.)
+(It could formally be argued that an entire star of contexts intertwined in a ``true'' proposition must be valued definite.)
 A single context represents the maximal information encodable into a quantum system.
 This can be done by state preparation.